Woodborough, Wiltshire: Local government

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority which is responsible for all significant local government functions.

 Church and chapel

 The Church of England parish church of St Mary Magdalene is on the northern edge of the village and is built in squared limestone.
 The present building is entirely from the 19th century but there is evidence of a 12th-century church on the site, and records of the church occur from the mid-13th century.
-In 1850 the chancel was rebuilt in 13th-century style by William Butterfield, and in 1861–2 T.H.
+In 1850, the chancel was rebuilt in 13th-century style by William Butterfield, and in 1861–2 T.H.
 Wyatt rebuilt the nave, with a south porch, lean-to vestry, and above the west gable a bell-cot for the single bell.

 All Saints' Church, Manningford Bohune was transferred from Wilsford in 1924 to create the parish and benefice of Woodborough with Manningford Bohune.
 Honeystreet hamlet was transferred to the parish of Alton Barnes with Alton Priors in 1928.
-From 1951 the united benefice was held in plurality with Beechingstoke, and in 1961 Beechingstoke was added to the union.
-In 1972 a team ministry was established for the wider area, and today the church is part of the Vale of Pewsey group, alongside 15 others.
+From 1951, the united benefice was held in plurality with Beechingstoke, and in 1961 Beechingstoke was added to the union.
+In 1972, a team ministry was established for the wider area, and today the church is part of the Vale of Pewsey group, alongside 15 others.

 A Wesleyan Methodist chapel opened in 1822 and closed in 1970.